workfloworchestrator/orchestrator-core/docs/reference-docs/domain_models/product_types.md

     ```

 Thankfully, you don't have to write these database migrations by hand, you can simply use the `main.py db migrate-domain-models` command that is part of the [orchestrator CLI, documented here.](../cli.md#migrate-domain-models)

-## Automatically Generating Product Types

-If all of this seems like too much work, then good news, as all clever engineers before us have done, we've fixed that with YAML!
-Using the WFO CLI, you can generate your product types directly from a YAML.
-For more information on how to do that, check out the [CLI `generate` command documentation.](../cli.md#generate)